 “There is that great proverb—that until the lions have their own historians, the history of the hunt will always glorify the hunter.
 That did not come to me until much later.
 Once I realized that I had to be a writer.
 I had to be that historian.
 It’s not one man’s job.
 It’s not one person’s job.
 But it is something we have to do, so that the story of the hunt will also reflect the agony, the travail—the bravery, even, of the lions,” he added.

-Born Albert Chinualumogu Achebe on this day in 1930, he was an intelligent child who was moved to an upper class after a teacher noticed his literacy skills.
+Born Albert Chinualumogu Achebe on November 16, 1930, he was an intelligent child who was moved to an upper class after a teacher noticed his literacy skills.
 He would also be double-promoted in high school, making him finish two year’s work in one.
 His love for the letters would grow as he encountered one book after another including Booker T Washington’s Up from Slavery and many others from white authors.

 He became one of the first people to graduate from the University of Ibadan (then University College).
 He had been enrolled to study medicine under a scholarship.
 It was at this time that he encountered the terrible portrayal of Africans by white writers and decided to become a writer and therefore changed his course to English literature.
 This change resulted in the loss of his scholarship, meaning that he had to pay his tuition.